aplteam/Tatin/docs/TatinUserSettings.md

 ### What does Tatin do with the file?

-When Tatin is initialized (that is discussed in detail in the document "InitializingTatin") in creates an instance of the `UserSettings` class with the name `MyUserSettings`.
+When Tatin is initialized (that is discussed in detail in the document "InitializingTatin") in creates an instance of the `UserSettings` class with the name `MyUserSettings` which lives in `⎕se.Tatin`.

 The constructor gets the fully qualified name of the user config file as an argument and is therefore able to represent that file.
 If it does not exist yet it is created.

 ### Summary